John McKellar (writer): Biography

-On 18 September 1965 his play, A Cup of Tea, a Bex and a Good Lie Down, premiered at Phillip Street Theatre and ran for more than 250 performances.
+On 18 September 1965, his play, A Cup of Tea, a Bex and a Good Lie Down, premiered at Phillip Street Theatre and ran for more than 250 performances.
 The cast included John Ewart, Gloria Dawn, Ruth Cracknell and Reg Livermore.
 McKellar's play popularised the phrase, "A Cup of Tea, a Bex and a Good Lie Down", which "quickly became a common Australian saying".
 The play is McKellar's most critically acclaimed and popularly attended work.

-In the 1970s he provided the slogan, "The drink you have when you're not having a drink" to advertise Claytons non-alcoholic beverages.
+In the 1970s, he provided the slogan, "The drink you have when you're not having a drink" to advertise Claytons non-alcoholic beverages.
 McKellar moved to the US and became involved in antique textiles, setting up a business there for almost 20 years.
 In 1981 McKellar reconnected with Mulcahy for a musical-comedy, Keystone, which was composed by Mulcahy with book by McKellar who also co-wrote the lyrics with Dion McGregor.
 In January 1982 it was performed at the McCarter Theater in Princeton.
-The New York Times reviewer, Mel Gussow found "[it] is an intimate vest-pocket musical ... smallness leads to some novel double-teaming".
+The New York Times reviewer Mel Gussow found it "an intimate vest-pocket musical ... smallness leads to some novel double-teaming".
 Overall Gussow was disappointed as "the approach demands a much keener sense of style and of comedy than is demonstrated ... [o]n a very basic level, Keystone is just not funny enough".

-In 1996 McKellar returned to Australia where he wrote and directed a play, Virtual unReality, which was performed in May at the Tilbury Hotel, Woolloomooloo.
+In 1996, McKellar returned to Australia where he wrote and directed a play, Virtual unReality, which was performed in May at the Tilbury Hotel, Woolloomooloo.
 In December 2006, he wrote Attack of the Granny Boomers, which was performed at the Parade Theatre, Kensington.
 McKellar died on 6 September 2010, aged 80 years.
 Most of his humour involved social satire where typical self-mockery was developed into an art form.